Exiting and Transition

-All students receiving special education services between the ages of 16 and graduation planning for transition and receive transition services.
-Following graduation, if the A team including parents and school officials that develops and monitors an selects it, 18-21 transition services will be provided.
+All students receiving special education services between age 16 and graduation planning for transition and receive transition services.
+Following graduation, if the IEP team selects it, age 18-21 transition services will be provided.

 When do transition planning and services start and end?

 Transition planning and services begin by the age of 16, at the latest, and continues until a student is no longer eligible for special education or has transitioned to adult services the end of the school year in which they turn 21.

 Transition planning and services are integrated into the high-school setting through the IEP.
 Following graduation, transition services occur at a variety of sites throughout the district and city.

 Let’s look at our mission statement to help answer this question.

 Seattle Public Schools’ (SPS) charge is to effect positive change in the lives of young people by preparing them with skills, experiences, and knowledge necessary to afford them wide-ranging opportunities in the future.
 The goal of the Special Education Department is to actualize this charge for all qualified students, regardless of disability.